Windfisch/rust-assert-no-alloc/README.md

 You can try out the different feature flags:

 - `cargo run --example main` -> memory allocation of 4 bytes failed.
-Aborted (core dumped)a
+Aborted (core dumped)
 - `cargo run --example main  --release --no-default-features` -> same as above.
 - `cargo run --example main --features=warn_debug` -> Tried to (de)allocate memory in a thread that forbids allocator calls!
 This will not be executed if the above allocation has aborted.
 - `cargo run --example main --features=warn_release --release --no-default-features` -> same as above.